Exponential volumes of moduli spaces of hyperbolic surfaces: Introduction

 \subsubsection{Organization of the paper.}

+In Section \ref{Sec2} we prove the crucial cutting and gluing formulas for unfolding exponential volume forms.

-In Section \ref{Sec2} we discuss the moduli space ${\cal P}_{\bS}$ - the algebraic-geometric avatar of the Teichm\"uller space of ideal hyperbolic structures on $\bS$.
-We recall the cluster Poisson coordinates $\{\B_\F, X_{\rm E}\}$ assigned to an ideal triangulation of $\bS$.
-We define the local potentials ${W}_m$ and the regular functions ${\rm K}_\F$ assigned to the boundary intervals of $\bS$, and calculate them in the cluster Poisson coordinates.
+In Section \ref{SECT2.1} we discuss the moduli space ${\cal P}_{\bS}$ - the algebraic-geometric avatar of the Teichm\"uller space of ideal hyperbolic structures on $\bS$, and recall the cluster Poisson coordinates $\{\B_\F, X_{\rm E}\}$ on it assigned to an ideal triangulation of $\bS$.
+Then we define the local potentials ${W}_p$ and the regular functions ${\rm K}_\F$ assigned to the boundary intervals of $\bS$, and calculate them in the cluster Poisson coordinates.
 Restricting the functions ${\rm K}_\F$ to the positive locus we recover functions (\ref{KF}).
+After these preparations, we prove in Section \ref{subsectioncg} the cutting and gluing formulas for the exponential volume forms.

 In Section \ref{SecEVII} we calculate ${\cal B}-$functions and prove Theorem \ref{MTHO1} - the exponential volume is finite.

 In Section \ref{Sec4.1} we prove Proposition \ref{EXVV} and use it to get the generalized McShane identity.